WHO IS CARLA TO HARRY STYLES? Everything You Need to Know

 Harry and a group of friends, including Carla, were gathered at someone’s home, waiting to head to an after-party.
 At some point in the evening, Carla mentioned to the room that she had just discovered Paul Simon.
 As Grazia Daily reported, she had been feeling down, and while listening to a Norah Jones playlist, Simon’s 1975 classic “50 Ways to Leave Your Lover” came on.
 She had never heard it before.
 She became, in her own words, obsessed with it.

-Harry, who grew up listening to Simon and Garfunkel constantly (he has spoken about how a four-CD changer in the pub where he briefly lived always had the Bridge Over Troubled Water album loaded), knew exactly what he wanted to do.
+Harry, who is one of the most popular male singers, grew up listening to Simon and Garfunkel constantly (he has spoken about how a four-CD changer in the pub where he briefly lived always had the Bridge Over Troubled Water album loaded), knew exactly what he wanted to do.
 He pulled out his phone and played Carla “Bridge Over Troubled Water” for the very first time.

 That moment, according to Harry, was genuinely transformative.
 Not just for Carla, but for him.
 As he told Zane Lowe, watching her experience that song for the first time reminded him of why he makes music in the first place.
 It reminded him of what music actually is: something that outlives the people who make it, something that is always waiting there for someone to discover it, something that can light up a room just by being heard for the first time by someone who needed it.